-So with nothing left to lose, and desperate not to fall into old patterns, I decided to stop going against the grain of my heart, and build a job around a lifestyle I am passionate about.
+With nothing left to lose, and desperate not to fall into old patterns, I decided to stop going against the grain of my heart, and build a job around a lifestyle I am passionate about.
 So, I converted a Ford, Transit cargo van…into my new mobile home and hit the road.

 In hopes that my journey will inspire you to follow your own truth, take more risks, and travel with a purpose.

 Discover 10 Ways to Travel the World on a Tight Budget from my own tested methods over the last 7 years.